azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 export AZURE_CLIENT_SECRET=
 ```

 You can now load the *System Variables* and store your first scan results.
-You are required set the '*-silent*' and '*-j*' (JSON Output) parameters, everything else you already familiar with.
+You are required set the '*-silent*' and '*-j*' (JSON Output) parameters, everything else you are already familiar with.

 ```
 . .env